jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Next session entry point: two rows are Ready now — M9 (selectable MariaDB/SQLite backend, G9 Complete) and M21 (remove the retired Sphinx docs build, G11 Complete).
-M17 is implemented and locally verified; record its commit and remote landing evidence after those operations are authorized and performed.
+M17 landed at `a159b79` on origin/modernize (2026-09-19); its T6
+follow-up is carried as M20.
 M8 still waits for the remaining aa-maven gates and install verification.

 ## Milestone